atbcb/usab-uswds/_ada-guides/chapter-4-elevators-and-platform-lifts.md

 #### Platform Lift Clear Floor Space and Doors/ Gates

-![One figure shows platform lift with doors with clear width 32" min. on opposite narrow ends of platform that is 36" min wide and 48" min long.
+![One figure shows platform lift with doors with clear width 32 inches minimum on opposite narrow ends of platform that is 36 inches minimum wide and 48 inches minimum long.
-Second figure shows lift with 32" min. wide door on narrow end that is 36" min wide and 42" min. wide door on adjacent side that is 60" long min.
-Note: The clear floor space of platforms must be 36" wide min.
-If doors/gates are on the narrow end only, the length is 48" min.
-If a door/gate is on the longer side, the min. length is 60" to accommodate side approach maneuvering.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4epl22a.JPG){: .img-large}
+Second figure shows lift with 32 inches minimum wide door on narrow end that is 36 inches minimum wide and 42 inches minimum wide door on adjacent side that is 60 inches long minimum.
+Note: The clear floor space of platforms must be 36 inches wide minimum.
+If doors/gates are on the narrow end only, the length is 48 inches minimum.
+If a door/gate is on the longer side, the minimum length is 60 inches to accommodate side approach maneuvering.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4epl22a.JPG){: .img-large}
 ### Common Questions

 ![question mark]({{ site.baseurl }}{{ page.image-directory }}ques.jpg){: .float-right .thumbnail}